-The IHO dismissed this matter based on subject matter jurisdiction.
-In its appeal, the district argues that the IHO was correct as there is no federal right to file a due process claim regarding services recommended in an IESP and New York law confers no right to file a due process complaint notice regarding IESP implementation.
+In its oral motion to dismiss, the district asserted that the IHO lacked subject matter jurisdiction to review the parents' claims in their due process complaint notice (Tr. p.
+7).
+In its appeal, the district argues that there is no federal right to file a due process claim regarding services recommended in an IESP and New York law confers no right to file a due process complaint notice regarding IESP implementation.
 Thus, according to the district, IHOs and SROs lack subject matter jurisdiction with respect to pure IESP implementation claims.